lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 The first type of keys are persistent keys.
 These can be used an infinite number of time.
 These are useful for the traditional sign ins and OAuth.

 When authenticating users (log in), you get the user data from an external provider, such as the email from the user's input or the Github user id for social login.
 Persistent keys allow you to link such external data from a _provider_ with Lucia users stored in your database.
-This type of key can hold passwords as well, which will be hashed and can be validated with Lucia's API.
+This type of key can hold a password, which will be hashed and can be validated with Lucia's API.
 This is mainly for implementing password logins.

 For example, for email/password, "email" can be the provider id, the user’s email can be the provider user id, and the user's password can be stored as the key's password.
 For Github OAuth, "github" can be the provider id and the user’s GitHub user id can be the provider user id.